NMar33/GPT_ChatHist/README.md

 # GPT_ChatHist

 Hello :smiley:, thank you for being here!
 GPT_ChatHist is a small app that allows you to interact with OpenAI's GPT-3.5-turbo through a local web interface.
-The app saves dialogue history, enabling you to resume conversations effortlessly.
+It saves your dialogue history locally, allowing you to continue multiple chat sessions.
 If you prefer a version without a web interface, check out [GPT_ChatHist_no_web](https://github.com/NMar33/GPT_ChatHist_no_web).

 ## Why it can be useful